 The predecessor should choose a third party who has at least a basic understanding of the system that is being handed over.
 In this scenario, Joe and Yoshiaki are in the same section with Hiro, and they have some responsibility for the financial system.
 During this Spread of Knowledge, the third party gains a better understanding of the system and can apply this knowledge in their everyday work.
 The predecessor needs to make sure that each third party's knowledge is clear so that they will be able to share it with the successor.
-Note that Spread of Knowledge is not the spread of responsibility for the system, which in our scenario is the successor Kei.
+Note that Spread of Knowledge is not the spread of responsibility.
+There will still be a single point of responsibility for the system, which in our scenario is the successor Kei.